Selling on Amazon for $94.95

 There is no counter weight system or spring loading on the door so as Hog Slat warned the rats and mice just push the door open which I suppose is better than chewing through the feed tray.
 Olba recommends blocking the feeder open while training and even the positive reviews state that it can take several weeks to train the birds before you can un block the door.The Feed o Matic jams quite frequently and more so when the feeder is blocked open which makes sense as the banging of the door would help shake feed down into the lower plastic feed tray.
 But it is the size of the openings in the feed tray that leads to most of the jamming according to the reviews.

-Almost 30% of the Amazon reviews are negative or critical of the Feed o Matic feeders.
+A few years ago a lot of the Amazon reviews were negative or critical of the Feed o Matic feeders but now that is way up to 42% .
 Here is a link to the reviews, both positive and negative, on the Olba Feed o Matic treadle feeder.

-The Feed o Matic treadle feeders appeared on Amazon about six to eight months ago and if you look at their Amazon feedback rating their rating started dropping in the last three months and is getting worse in the last thirty days.
-For months they had a mere 1% negative feedback rating then the rating exploded to 11% negative ratings in the last thirty days.
+The Feed o Matic treadle feeders appeared on Amazon around spring of 2016 and if you look at their Amazon feedback rating their rating started dropping in the last three months of 2016 and continued to decline.
+For months they had a mere 1% negative feedback rating then the rating exploded to 11% negative ratings most likely a sign that customers were giving the feeder a chance to work out.
 Those are all verified purchase ratings and the Amazon sellers can’t pull down negative reviews or ratings unless there is some serious abuse.